K-Sato1995/BlogPosts/GraphQL-Ruby(Class-based-API).md

 ```

 Define the `GraphQL Type` for `Post` in `app/graphql/types/post_type.rb`.
-You can run the command below to automatically create `Post Type` for you.
+If you run the command below, it will automatically create `Post Type` for you.

 ```
 $ rails g graphql:object Post id:ID! title:String! description:String!